Campsites in Cornwall

 The north coast of Cornwall on the Atlantic Ocean is wilder and more dramatic than the pretty south coast, known as the Cornish Riviera.
 Several of the beaches, such as Kynance Cove, have been rated amongst the best in the world and guarantee a great day out for the entire family.

-The dramatic cliffs at the county's most southern and western points, the Lizard Peninsula and Land's End, are outstandingly beautiful and offer a large number of walking, hiking and biking trails.
-The whole of the South West Coast Path is superb, with the Rumps another highlight.
+The dramatic cliffs at the county's most southern and western points, the Lizard Peninsula and Land's End, are outstandingly beautiful and offer a large number of walking, hiking and biking trails.Â

-Enchanting villages
+Charming villages

 Cornwall has an endless list of quaint and enchanting fishing villages to explore.
-You never know what is around the next bend and it's great fun to explore the area by car or bike.
-Don't miss the wonderful town of St Ives which has a thriving arts scene, including the Tate St Ives which incorporates the brilliant Barbara Hepworth Museum and Sculpture Gallery.
+You never know what is around the next bend, and it's great fun to explore the area by car or bike.
+Don't miss the wonderful town of St Ives, which has a thriving arts scene, including the Tate St Ives, which incorporates the brilliant Barbara Hepworth Museum and Sculpture Gallery.

 Other favourite places to camp in Cornwall include Bude, Fowey, Looe, Port Isaac and St Agnes.